Every space has a story

 FROM node:14-alpine

-Step 3: Set the working directory permalink
+Step 3: Set the working directory

 Set the working directory inside the Docker image where your application code will be copied.
 Create the directory if it doesn't exist.